-Applications filed in Corporate Affairs Commission (CAC) may well be for change in Directorship, transfer of shares (allotment of shares is no longer satisfactory), change of registered address, appointment of secretary, change of Company’s name etc.
+Applications filed in Corporate Affairs Commission (CAC) may well be for a change in Directorship, transfer of shares (allotment of shares is no longer satisfactory), change of registered address, the appointment of secretary, change of Company’s name, etc.

 Once these applications are filed for verification at CAC as a fresh application, the internal management procedure of the commission entails that the application is assigned to a staff known as a verification officer.
 A verification officer is an experienced staff of the Commission who is not below the rank of a manager

-These are the steps every verification officer will take to ensure that all information submitted by an applicant in the course of completing his or her resolution, CAC forms, resignation letters, transfer instruments etc, are accurate so as to guarantee an approval.
+These are the steps every verification officer will take to ensure that all information submitted by an applicant in the course of completing his or her resolution, CAC forms, resignation letters, transfer instruments, etc, are accurate so as to guarantee approval.

 STEP 1: COMPANY REGISTRATION INFORMATION CONTAINED ON THE LETTERHEADED PAPER